ppy/osu-wiki/news/2019-04-15-featured-artist-updates-dfs.md

 Back in style and doing what they do best, the latest release from [**Fractal Dreamers**](https://osu.ppy.sh/beatmaps/artists/15) is none other than *Monolithia*, an album featuring a classic and continual evolution of their unique sound.

 They go fast, and they go *hard*, in that classic way that only Fractal Dreamers knows how to pull off.
-There's **8** tracks from Monolithia to choose from, so make sure to check out their listing for the full details!
+There are **8** tracks from Monolithia to choose from, so make sure to check out their listing for the full details!

 ### Monolithia